EmanueleMirante/Portfolio/Monthly_Home_Sales.md

 </p>

-With the STL decomposition (figure 7), the trend is similar to that calculated with the multiplicative decomposition but is more ”smooth”,moreover the seasonal component varies over the time and it is stronger when sales increase, weaker when they decrease.The residues obtained from the STL are close to 0 except for the last observations where the remainders are greater(figure 8).
+With the STL decomposition (figure 1 above) the trend is similar to that calculated with the multiplicative decomposition but is more ”smooth”,moreover the seasonal component varies over the time and it is stronger when sales increase, weaker when they decrease.The residues obtained from the STL are close to 0 except for the last observations where the remainders are greater.

 For what has been said in the previous analysis the series is not stationary.
 The data must be transformed to have a stationary process.A time series can be considered a realization of a stationary stochastic